-Who is counselling for?
+Who is coaching for?

-What can I expect from counselling?
+What can I expect from coaching?

 Each appointment is 55 minutes.
-Counselling is a collaborative process.
+Coaching is a collaborative process.
 I don’t offer quick fixes or advice—instead, I support you to uncover your own insights and direction.
 Our work will focus on your lived experience to help you connect with your feelings, make sense of your inner world, and live with more authenticity.
 Sessions may include exploration of: Emotions and relational patterns; the deeper questions of meaning and purpose; here-and-now awareness and embodiment.
 Some sessions may feel light and clarifying, while others may bring up challenging material.
 This is a normal and meaningful part of the process.

 The relationship is key.
 Beyond qualifications, it’s about feeling safe, seen, and supported.
-A good therapist will offer a warm, grounded presence; encourage your autonomy and choices; gently challenge stuck patterns when helpful; and honour your capacity to grow at your own pace.
+A good coach will offer a warm, grounded presence; encourage your autonomy and choices; gently challenge stuck patterns when helpful; and honour your capacity to grow at your own pace.
 If something feels off, it’s okay to raise it—or to seek a different fit.
 Your instincts matter.

-Who is the client in couples therapy?
+Who is the client in couples coaching?

 Will what I say be kept confidential?